 - When it is our legal duty, for example to disclose your details to government bodies such as HMRC or law enforcements agencies

-We shall keep your personal data within MC&C and our trusted third parties except where disclosure is required by law, for example to government bodies and law enforcement agencies.
+We shall keep your personal data within The Kite Factory and our trusted third parties except where disclosure is required by law, for example to government bodies and law enforcement agencies.

 How long we keep your personal information

 We will ask for your permission to place cookies on your device, except where they are strictly necessary to provide you with a service you have requested, for example to ensure we can process and fulfil your orders, or in order for our websites to work properly.
 For example, where you give permission for optional cookies, we keep track of the domains from which people visit and we also measure visitor activity on the websites.
 We use the information that we collect to measure the number of visitors to the different areas of our websites to improve website functionality.